ElCapitanSponge/symnode/README.md

 <!-- LICENSE -->
 # License
-Distributed under the MIT License.
+Distributed under the Apache-2.0 License.
 See [`LICENSE`](https://github.com/ElCapitanSponge/symnode/blob/main/LICENSE) for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>